 Relocating to Germany: The 3 most important steps

 Raquel has started working as a developer for silver.solutions GmbH two years ago.
-We’ve been asking her about what she thought was the most difficult part of moving from Madrid to Berlin.
+We’ve been asking her about what she thought was the most difficult part of moving to Berlin from Madrid.

 Step 2: Registering at the „Bürgeramt“

-Once you have your appointment administration staff is usually helpful and trying their best to help you fill out everything correctly.
+Once you have your appointment administration staff is trying their best to help you fill out everything correctly.
 But please be aware that English skills in the various offices are usually limited.

 Mauro: “I had no trouble with the registration and everyone at the office in Lichtenberg was very kind and helpful.
 My German is not perfect but the staff was more than patient and helped me to fill in the forms.
 They answered all of my questions in detail so I have nothing to complain about.
 Just for the records: Bürgeramt will automatically send the registration to the tax office.
 That means your TAX ID will be sent to your new address within 6 weeks.”